junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 # [129](#page-129)
 {:.no_toc}

   ♦ Drink a lot of water.
 Try to drink 2 big glasses of water both before and after each meal.
 Also drink a lot of water frequently between meals.
 If the pain comes often, keep drinking water like this, even in those times when you have no pain.

   ♦ Avoid tobacco.
 Smoking or chewing tobacco increases stomach acid and makes the problem worse.

   ♦ Take antacids.
 The best, safest antacids contain magnesium and aluminum hydroxide.
 (See p.
 380 for information, dose, and warnings about different antacids.)

   ♦ If the above treatments do not work, you may have an ulcer.
 Use 2 medicines to treat the bacteria that causes the ulcer: either amoxicillin (p.
 352) or tetracycline (p.
 355); and metronidazole (p.
 368).
 Also take omeprazole (Prilosec, p.
 381) or ranitidine (Zantac, see p.
 381) to reduce the production of acid in the stomach.
 These medicines help to calm the pain and heal the sore.

-♦ Aloe vera is a plant found in many countries that is said to heal ulcers.
+  ♦ Aloe vera is a plant found in many countries that heal ulcers.
 Chop the spongy leaves into small pieces, soak them in water overnight, and then drink one glass of the slimy, bitter water every 2 hours.

 CAUTION:

 1. Some antacids, such as sodium bicarbonate (baking soda) and Alka-Seltzer may quickly calm acid indigestion, but soon cause more acid.
 They should be used only for occasional indigestion, never for ulcers.
 This is also true for antacids with calcium.

 2. Some medicines, such as aspirin and ibuprofen, make ulcers worse.
 Persons with signs of heartburn or acid indigestion should avoid them, use acetaminophen instead of aspirin.
 Cortico-steroids also make ulcers worse (see p.
 51).

 It is important to treat an ulcer early.
 Otherwise it may lead to dangerous bleeding or peritonitis.
 Ulcers sometimes get better if the person is careful with what he eats and drinks.
 Anger, tension, and nervousness increase acid in the stomach.
 Learning to relax and keep calm will help.
 Treatment with antibiotics is necessary to prevent the ulcer from returning.
 Avoid having minor stomach problems get worse by not eating too much, by not drinking much alcohol or coffee, and by not smoking or using tobacco.